We did it!

 Not much to report, really - I had gone out with the intention of photographing a couple of headstones in Key Hill cemetery, but it was that wet that I couldn't identify where they were.
 It was part of a project to add to my flickr page - adding some pictures of public art, statues and memorials around here.

-t the only one I was able to take a picture of was this one - the bull sculpture in the Bull Ring shopping centre, which now illiterately calls itself bullring.
+In the event the only one I was able to take a picture of was this one - the bull sculpture in the Bull Ring shopping centre, which now illiterately calls itself bullring.
 The Bull Ring name doesn't come from bull fights - but the area was the site of bull baiting; the bull would be tethered to an iron ring set in the ground.
 We are quite strong on bloodsports here - not far from me was the scene of the last legal cock fight in England; it was on one side or the other of Hockley Brook, which, until 1910, formed the boundary between Warwickshire and Staffordshire.
 Handsworth was moved into Birmingham - and hence Warwickshire - at that time.
 Handsworth Grammar School still has the Staffordshire Knot as part of its badge.

 You can see a link to my flickr page on the left side of this blog.
 There you will also see a link to Chris's blog - which is well worth looking at.
 It's got plenty of photographs of canals around Birmingham, and some very interesting links, too; there's also a link to a map of the canals around here, done in the style of the London Underground map.